stefanos1316/epidose/README.md

 * `update_filter_d.sh`: A continuously running script that downloads from the server the Cuckoo filter for the identifiers of infected contacts, and checks whether the device's user is affected or not.
-* `upload_contacts.py`: Subject to an agreement between the user and the health authority, implemented through a physical interlock and a suitable protocol, this uploads to a health authority's server the contacts of a user found to be infected, using a supplied key.
+* `upload_seeds.py`: Subject to an agreement between the user and the health authority, implemented through a physical interlock and a suitable protocol, this uploads to a health authority's server the seeds used for transmitting ephemeral ids of a user found to be infected, using a supplied key.
-* `upload_contacts_d.sh`: Continuously waits for user authorization to upload an affected user's contacts to the Health Authority.
+* `upload_seeds_d.sh`: Continuously waits for user authorization to upload an affected user's ephemeral id seeds to the Health Authority.
 * `watchdog_d.py`: Monitors the correct operation of all components and flashes the green LED to indicate correct operation.
   It also resets the device in case of a failure.